neveenalmuhtaseb/Python-instacart-grocery-basket/README.md

 Description of folder contents are as follows:

-01 Project Management: Contains the project brief and related documentation.
+ Project Management: Contains the project brief.

-02 Data: Includes two subfolders: (Data not uploaded to GitHub due to size limitations.)

-'Original Data': Original datasets.

-'Prepared Data': Cleaned data ready for analysis.

-03 Scripts: Python code for the analysis, executed using Jupyter notebooks.
+ Scripts: Python code for the analysis, executed using Jupyter notebooks.

-04 Analysis: Contains the 'Visualizations' subfolder with all visualizations used for exploratory analysis and explaining insights.
+ Analysis: Contains the 'Visualizations' subfolder with all visualizations used for exploratory analysis and explaining insights.

-05 Sent to Client: Final Excel presentation.
+ Sent to Client: Final Excel presentation.

 ##